Psychologist & Psychotherapist

 I’ve run support groups for new dads in specialty hospital settings; co-facilitated groups for people experiencing dissociation; supported veterans in crisis; helped couples undergoing IVF; consulted to therapeutic residential care units for young survivors of abuse and neglect; volunteered as a live-in mentor for children in out-of-home care; counselled students paralyzed by perfectionism and anxiety; helped men have non-violent relationships; and worked on suicide helplines with the most desperate and hurting people.

 I completed my Master of Counselling Psychology degree after undergraduate and postgraduate studies in psychology and philosophy.
+I’ve gone on to become internationally certified as an Emotion Focused Therapy Practitioner.
 I’ve researched bullying, sexual abuse, and embodied approaches to therapy.

 How I work.